 Furthermore, EETT maintains a list with the providers issuing certificates and the class they belong to, based on their certification.
 The most well-known and strict international standard that a provider issuing qualified digital certificates for qualified digital signatures can be certified by is the so-called "Web Trust" standard.

 Byte's Trust Center, which issues qualified digital certificates, is certified according to the Web Trust standard and is included in EETT's list as a provider of the highest class, which means it can issue qualified digital certificates that are legally as binding as a hand-written signature.

-A signer or a subscriber (or, otherwise, "certified party") is a natural person that owns a secure digital signature device and acts on his/her own behalf.
-This is the person that applied for a certificate and, after the required ID verification process, acquired such certificate by the certification service provider, stored in a secure digital signature creation device, i.e. a USB token.
+A signer or a subscriber (or, otherwise, "certified party") is a natural person that owns a qualified digital signature device and acts on his/her own behalf.
+This is the person that applied for a certificate and, after the required ID verification process, acquired such certificate by the certification service provider, stored in a secure qualified signature creation device, i.e. a USB token.

 The Public Key Infrastructure is widely accepted as the safest and, today, the most highly effective technology pertaining to electronic transactions.
 Digital certificates focus on confidentiality, integrity and validation issues, so that the end-users can communicate and exchange information in a safe and reliable environment.

 The Public Key Infrastructure for electronic signatures is deployed and works in steps, such as:

 • Step 1: The user gets a certificate from the Public Key Infrastructure that is based on a pair of keys, after submitting a relevant request to the certification authority of a digital certificate provider.

 • Step 2: The registration authority collects all the necessary information in order to verify the end-user's identity, and then approves the request for issuing personal digital certificates.